tristandeborde/My42Cursus/6_lem_in/README.md

 # LEM_IN

-**Project Objectives :** Graph algorithms, Stack concept
+**Learning goals :** Graph algorithms

 ## Intro

-This project introduces you to graphing algorithms: the program will have to intelligently select the precise paths and movements that the ants must take.
+This project introduces you to graphing algorithms: the program will have to find the shortest path in a graph of nodes.

 ## Usage